 Pedals are critical to any exercise bike, and the LifeCycle boasts of wider pedals that are quite heavy too.

 You get pedal straps that make adjustments easier, depending on your requirements.
-Be sure of getting on and off the equipment safely and comfortably without any worries using them.
+Be sure to get on and off the equipment safely and comfortably without any worries using them.

 The Knee Over Pedal Spindle (KOPS) is a biomechanically correct leg position that’s a standard in any Lifecycle upright bike, including this.